Ali-Sahili/DNA-Classification/README.md

                        --save True
 ```

-To test results using sequences directly, choose also the corresponding parameters for each method and kernel and put into your terminal:
+To test results using sequences directly, choose also the corresponding parameters for each method and kernel:
 ```
 python main_sequence.py --path data/ --out-path results/
                         --method CSVM --C 5. --iters 100